YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 <p>
 -Restart the Client VM

 Restarting the client VM ensures it immediately clears its existing DNS resolver cache and requests a new DHCP lease.
-This new lease will then provide and consistently apply the domain controller's IP address as the primary DNS server for all subsequent name resolution requests
+This new lease will then provide and consistently apply the domain controller VM's IP address as the primary DNS server for all subsequent name resolution requests
 </p>
 <br />